Motivic multiplicativity of complete intersections: Introduction

+This conjecture is, in fact, a straightforward consequence of Murre's conjecture (B).
+The upper bound above, however, is generally not sharp.
+Obtaining sharper bounds requires a more refined analysis of the decomposition properties of the small diagonal classes for specific classes of varieties.

-The main aim of this article is to verify (part of) Conjecture \ref{conj1.1} for curves, surfaces and ample subvarieties in varieties with trivial Chow groups, and to determine explicitly the motivic 2-fold multiplicativity defect for Fano and Calabi-Yau complete intersections in certain ambient varieties.
+The main goal of this article is to verify Conjecture \ref{conj1.1}, or stronger versions of it, for curves, surfaces, and ample subvarieties of varieties with trivial Chow groups, and to determine explicitly the motivic $2$-fold multiplicativity defect of Fano and Calabi--Yau complete intersections in certain ambient varieties.